remnrem/luna-doc/docs/ref/cc.md

 using one of three rules: Freedman-Diaconis (default), Scott, or Sturges, as described in Cohen.

+<h3>Methods</h3>

+Mutual information between channel pairs is estimated using a histogram-based approach.
+Each signal is independently discretized into a fixed number of bins determined by one of three data-adaptive bin-number rules (Freedman-Diaconis, Scott, or Sturges).
+The marginal and joint probability distributions are estimated from the resulting histograms, and marginal entropies H(X), H(Y) and joint entropy H(X,Y) are computed from these distributions.
+Mutual information is then derived as MI = H(X) + H(Y) − H(X,Y).
+Normalized variants — total correlation (MI normalized by the minimum marginal entropy) and dual total correlation (MI normalized by joint entropy) — provide scale-adjusted effect sizes bounded in [0,1].
+Statistical significance can be assessed by permutation: the time series of one channel is randomly shifted, and the distribution of MI under the null hypothesis of independence is estimated from the permutation replicates.

 <h3>Parameters</h3>

 | Parameter | Example | Description |